vivianejohns/Snake/README.md

 # Snake
 the classic snake game

-created followed a tutorial from Christian Gesty and customizing the game now
+created following a tutorial from Christian Gesty and customizing the game now

 next changes: